 Would you like to work for Recreation, Park and Tourism Sciences?

-For AY 2018, the Department of Recreation, Park and Tourism Sciences is authorized to hire up to 20 full and/or part-time, non-tenure track faculty with the following titles:
+For AY 2020, the Department of Recreation, Park and Tourism Sciences is authorized to hire the following full and/or part-time, non-tenure track faculty:

-All non-tenure-track position openings are subject to budgetary availability, student enrollment needs, programmatic needs, and turnover rates.
-To apply, please send your curriculum vitae to Dr. Scott Shafer (email@example.com) either via e-mail or to the address on our homepage.
-Please include a letter of interest describing areas of expertise, highest academic degree, teaching experience, and other relevant information.
+To apply please send your curriculum vitae to Debbie Barnes at Deborah.email@example.com either via email or at the address on our homepage.
+Please include a letter of interest describing your areas of expertise, highest academic degree, teaching experience, and other relevant information.

 Texas A&M University is committed to enriching the learning and working environment for all visitors, students, faculty, and staff by promoting a culture that embraces inclusion, diversity, equity, and accountability.
 Diverse perspectives, talents, and identities are vital to accomplishing our mission and living our core values.

 The Texas A&M System is an Equal Opportunity/Affirmative Action/Veterans/Disability Employer committed to diversity.